PRINT

 ENVIRONMENTAL AND SOCIAL INFORMATION

-Applicable Policy and Standards.
-The AIIB’s Environmental and Social Policy (ESP), including Environmental and Social Standard 1 (ESS1) on Environmental and Social Assessment and Management, and the Environmental and Social Exclusion List (ESEL) is applicable to this Project.
+Environmental and Social Instruments.
 In accordance with AIIB’s ESP, an Environmental and Social Impact Assessment (ESIA) including an Environmental and Social Management Plan (ESMP) and a Stakeholder Engagement Plan (SEP) have been prepared.
 A comprehensive environmental and social due diligence (ESDD) has also been conducted.
 Based on the ESDD, an Environment and Social Action Plan (ESAP) has been prepared.
-The 9km 220/500kV overhead transmission lines to be built by JSC National Electric Grid (NEGU) to connect the Project power substation to the existing national grid are identified as Associated Facilities (AFs) to this Project.
-The environmental and social impacts of the AFs are discussed in the ESIA and the mitigations are recommended to NEGU as the Borrower has no control or influence over the AFs.
+The 9km 220/500kV overhead transmission lines (OHTL) to be built and operated by JSC National Electric Grid (NEGU) to connect the Project power substation to the existing national grid are identified as the Associated Facilities (AF) to this Project.
+The environmental and social (E&S) impacts of the AF are discussed in the ESIA and the mitigations are recommended to NEGU as the Borrower has no control or influence over the AF.

-Environmental and Climate Change.
+Environmental Aspects.
 During the construction phase, the Project will result in certain negative impacts locally, including air pollution, noise and vibration resulting from heavy machinery and vehicles, soil erosion, discharge of wastewater and disposal of construction wastes.
 Mitigation measures are included in the ESMP.
 During operation, the Project will use a closed-loop cooling system with water supplied from the Uchkizil reservoir.
 The local authority has confirmed the water use by the CCGT will not affect other water users, like agricultural irrigation.
 A wastewater treatment system will be established within the Project and treated water will be discharged into Uchkizil reservoir in compliance with the standards of Uzbekistan.
 Thus, the impacts on surface water quality would be negligible.
 The noise and air quality assessments show compliance with applicable standards, including the National and international standards.
+According to the requirement of the local environmental authority, a Water Protection Zone (WPZ) has been assigned with a width of 150 meters from the water’s edge of Uchkizil reservoir.
+The only activities within the WPZ will be construction for water intake and wastewater pipelines, which is compliant with the WPZ requirements.
+The impacts on the WPZ and water environment of Uchkizil reservoir are considered minor with mitigation measures.
+The EPC contractor is required to obtain relevant permits in accordance with the national regulations.
+In addition, no Key Biodiversity Area (KBA) including International Bird Areas are in the area of impact of the Project.
+Based on the baseline surveys and the Critical Habitat Assessment, it was concluded that the Project site is not a critical habitat of any threatened species.
+A comprehensive assessment was conducted for the sensitive ecological receptors and mitigation measures are included in the ESIA for various phases of the Project.
+A Biodiversity Management Plan (BMP) has been prepared by the contractor and implemented on site.
+The water intake velocity will be limited within 0.15 m/s and a bubble curtain shall be applied to prevent fish and fauna to enter the intake.
+Therefore, this Project is not expected to induce significant cumulative impacts according to the ESIA.

 PROJECT TEAM LEADER